 Step 4 – MySQL Post Installation Setup

 The MySQL community server has been installed on your system.
-The installer will also generate a random password and set for the root user.
-You can find root user password in log files.
+The installer will also generate a random password and set it for the root user.
+You can find the root user password in log files.

 grep 'A temporary password is generated' /var/log/mysqld.log | tail -1 2018-10-16T11:49:31.216147Z 1 [Note] A temporary password is generated for [email protected]: ,yJrusM58kW7